webmaster442/XAMLPowerToys2015/README.md

 **NOTE:** the below images and property names in this documentation, were taken from a Xamarin Forms application.
 When using the tool for WPF, some options will not be displayed or different ones will be displayed.

 Creating a data bound, data entry form with XAML Power Toys is very simple.
-You'll use drag and drop to specifiy the desired data form controls on a friendly layout surface.
+You'll use drag and drop to specify the desired data form controls on a friendly layout surface.

 The end result will be a data entry form that renders well across platforms, with all data bindings, format strings, etc. set the way you would had you hand coded the form.